Our Team

 To contact Peter, please email: office@stpeters-cathedral.org.au

-Marco assists with front desk and general office support, and has a particular focus on booking and scheduling events at the Cathedral and in its surrounding halls.
+The Administrative Assistant assists with front desk and general office support, with a particular focus on preparation of Cathedral orders of service and venue bookings and scheduling in the Cathedral and its surrounding halls.

 Robyn Shilcock Finance Officer